 Accountants are often more comfortable with numbers than processes.
 We like things that “tie,” “foot,” or “balance.”
 We may not enjoy probing accounting systems for risk—it’s too touchy-feely.
 Even so, passing this responsibility off to lower staff is not a good choice.
 It’s too complicated–and too important.
 So there’s no getting around it.
 The walkthrough—or something like it—must be done.
 Why?
 You’re gaining your understanding of risks and responding to them.
 You’re developing your audit plan.
 Screw up the plan, and you screw up the audit.

 What is the purpose of the walkthrough?
-Identification of risk.
+Identification of risk—specifically, the risks of material misstatement.
 Once you know the risks, you know where to audit.

 Too often auditors do the same as last year (SALY).
 And why do we do this?